 In a concrete metropolis like New York, space to grow fresh produce is nearly non-existent… or is it?

-Brooklyn Grange came up with an ingenious way of utilising derelict space when they became the world’s leading rooftop farm.
+Brooklyn Grange came up with an ingenious way of utilizing derelict space when they became the world’s leading rooftop farm.
 The company came up with an innovative plan to use the roofs of neglected buildings to grow fruit and vegetables.

-Brooklyn Grange places a strong emphasis on sustainability and as well as offering the public the chance to buy their organic produce they also offer educational workshops where they aim to provide information on critical topics such as farming, nutrition, wellness and much more.
+Brooklyn Grange places a strong emphasis on sustainability and as well as offering the public the chance to buy their organic produce.
+They also offer educational workshops where they aim to provide information on critical topics such as farming, nutrition, wellness, and much more.